bocchino/AppleCore/Common/README.md

 Multiple top-level programs can be compiled this way, as described in item 1 above.

-If your program includes handwritten avm files, then see item XX below.
+If your program includes handwritten assembly files, then see item 3 below.

 3\.
 Included handwritten assembly files
 ----------------------------------------

-Sometimes it's useful to write AVM or 6502 assembly files by hand, if you need a routine that runs really fast.
-To do that, do the
+If you need a routine that runs very fast, then you can write most of your program in AppleCore but include one or more handwritten assembly files.
+To do that, do the following:
-following:

 1. At the top level, create directories AppleCore and Assembly for the AppleCore and assembly parts of your program.